Frequently Asked Questions

 Fee accounts should be reviewed with your Financial Manager regularly for accuracy and potential adjustments (i.e., add, delete, increase, decrease, code changes, etc.).

-To be considered by the Course Fee Review Committee, review the requirements before submitting to the Academic Affairs office using the designated form.
+To be considered by the Course Fee Review Committee, review the requirements before submitting a request to workflow using the designated form.

 Course-based fees are NOT adjusted through the curriculum process in CourseLeaf CIM, or through the scheduling process in CourseLeaf CLSS!